stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **19. You run a website which hosts videos and you have two types of members, premium fee paying members and free members.
 All videos uploaded by both your premium members and free members are processed by a fleet of EC2 instances which will poll SQS as videos are uploaded.
 However you need to ensure that your premium fee paying members videos have a higher priority than your free members.
 How should you design your application.**
 * Create two SQS queues, one for premium members and one for free members.
 Program your EC2 fleet to poll the premium queue first and if empty, to then poll your free members SQS queue

 **20. You are designing an image sharing website that will distribute images across the world.
-You need maximise performance so that your end users can download frequently accessed images as fast as possible.
+You need to maximize performance so that your end users can download frequently accessed images as fast as possible.
 What AWS technology should you implement?**
 * CloudFront

-**21. You are putting together a wordpress site for a local charity and you are using a combination of Route 53, Elastic Load Balancers, EC2 & RDS.
-You launch your EC2 instance, download wordpress and setup the configuration files connection string so that it can communicate to RDS.
+**21. You are putting together a WordPress site for a local charity and you are using a combination of Route 53, Elastic Load Balancers, EC2 & RDS.
+You launch your EC2 instance, download WordPress and setup the configuration files connection string so that it can communicate to RDS.
 When you browse to your URL however, nothing happens.
 Which of the following could NOT be the cause of this?**
 * You have locked port 22 down to your specific IP address therefore users cannot access your site using HTTP/HTTPS

 **22. You have uploaded a file to S3, what HTTP code would indicate that the upload was successful?**